fancn21th/1-state-managnement-templates/README.md

 ### Application Template for State Management

-> universal state management application template for large scale react projects across multiple teams

-> hide different programming habits inside of each detailed step
+> so we want to have an universal state management application template for large scale react projects across multiple teams with hiding different programming habits deep inside of each detailed step

 - starts with types and interfaces
   > deeply understand how server state are designed